 (g) instructions for how the authorisation can be withdrawn.

+(2) The data holder must also give the CDR consumer any information that the Register holds in relation to the accredited person that is specified as information for the purposes of this rule.

 4.24 Restrictions when asking CDR consumer to authorise disclosure of CDR data

-When asking a CDR consumer to authorise the disclosure of CDR data, the data holder must not do any of the following:
+When asking a CDR consumer to authorise the disclosure of CDR data or to amend a current authorisation, the data holder must not do any of the following:

 (a) add any requirements to the authorisation process beyond those specified in the data standards and these rules;